interkosmos/fortran-sdl2/README.md

 ```

 ## Building the Interface Bindings
-Clone the repository and then run `make` to build the interfaces:
+Clone the repository and then run `make` to build the static library `sdl2.a`:

 ```
 $ git clone https://github.com/interkosmos/fortran-sdl2